SnareChops/SQiggL/README.md

 **SQiggL does NOT protect against SQL injection.
 Passing a dangerous string into a SQiggL variable will result in an unsafe query.
 NEVER trust user input, use SQiggL with caution!**

+## Error Support

+SQiggL is still young and new so error support is a little rough at the moment.
+Please create an issue if you receive an error that you feel is an issue with library or encountered something that SQiggL should have thrown an error for.
+Help SQiggL grow to have fantastic error support with error messages that actually help you instead of lead you down the wrong path.

+For the actual SQiggL error that you do receive at the moment, an [Error Guide](https://github.com/SnareChops/SQiggL/blob/master/errors.md) has been created with all of the errors listed by code and full explanations of what the errors mean as well as common mistakes that will cause them.

+_Error messages are very limited at the moment, but will become a top priority once the API stabilizes at 1.0.0._

 ## Current Features

 ### Commands